 In short, the answer to how many air purifiers do you need comes down to 2 factors:

 - Square footage of your home.
 This correlates to the amount of air that needs to be cleaned.

 - The airflow (or capacity) of an air purifier.
 This correlates to how much air can an air purifier clean.

-If you have a living space with a 12×12 bedroom, 15×10 kitchen, and 14×14 living room, a single air purifier might just be enough.
-You can even move it around from room to room in order to increase indoor clean air circulation.
+If you have a living space with a 12×12 bedroom, 15×10 kitchen, and 14×14 living room, a single air purifier might be enough.
+You can even move it around from room to room to increase indoor clean air circulation.